Tanzeera/Strivelabs-Frontend/README.md

 - Firefox
 - Safari

-### Mobile and Tablet Responsiveness:
-The application is fully responsive, with layouts optimized for devices ranging from small mobile screens to large desktop displays.
-It uses flexbox and CSS Grid for layout, ensuring fluidity across screen sizes.

-### Known Issues:
-- Older versions of Internet Explorer may not fully support CSS features like flexbox.
-It is recommended to use modern browsers for the best experience.
-- Occasionally, the API call might fail on the first load.
-Refresh the page or clear the browser cache to resolve this.
+---

 ## Features

 ### Search:
 - Type in the search bar to find countries by name.
+- The search dynamically filters results, showing up to 5 suggestions.
+The "View All" option will display all matches as cards.
-- Works in tandem with filters to narrow down results.
+- Filters apply along with search to refine results further.

 ### Filters:
 - Filter countries by region (e.g., Africa, Europe).
 - Filter countries by language (e.g., English, French).
-- Only one filter can be applied at a time.
+- Only one filter can be applied at a time (for now, but improvements are planned).
+- Filtered results are dynamically updated based on the search query.

 ### Favorites:
 - Mark up to 5 countries as favorites.
-- Favorites are saved in localStorage and persist across sessions.
+- The favorites are saved in localStorage and persist across sessions.
+- The favorites are now displayed prominently on the right side of the screen for easier access (was previously placed at the bottom).

 ### Country Details:
 Clicking a country card opens a detailed view with: